 Mary Gates Hall is the home of the Dean’s Offices, Student Services, IT, as well as individual faculty offices.

-Bloedel Hall houses a classroom, casual meeting/study spaces for students and the offices, work space for several of our research centers, research faculty and staff.
+Bloedel Hall houses a classroom, casual meeting/study spaces for students and the offices, and work spaces for several of our research centers, research faculty and staff.

 Roosevelt Commons holds most of the iSchool administrative offices and staff including Finance, Advancement and Communications.